-A user consultation with target patient groups on the package leaflet (PL) has been performed on the basis of a bridging report making reference to Androgel 16,2 mg/g, gel (NL/H/3240/001/DC).
+The package leaflet (PL) has been evaluated via a user consultation study in accordance with the requirements of Articles 59(3) and 61(1) of Directive 2001/83/EC.
+The MAH submitted a bridging statement making reference to a previously assessed and approved patient consultation/bridging report for Androgel 16,2 mg/g gel in a pump pack.
+As Androgel 16,2 mg/g gel in pump pack was a line-extension of Androgel 25 mg/50 mg sachets and is an alternative name for the current Androgel 40,5 mg, this approach is acceptable and the patient consultation does not need to be repeated.
+The user consultation with target patient groups on the package leaflet (PL) has been performed on the basis of a bridging report making reference to Androgel 16,2 mg/g, gel (NL/H/3240/001/DC).
 The bridging report submitted by the MAH has been found acceptable; bridging is justified for both content and layout of the leaflet.

-VI.
-OVERALL CONCLUSION, BENEFIT/RISK ASSESSMENT AND RECOMMENDATION
+OVERALL CONCLUSION, BENEFIT/RISK ASSESSMENT VI.
+AND RECOMMENDATION

-Testogel 16.2 mg/g, transdermal gel, has a proven chemical-pharmaceutical quality and is considered to be a line-extension of Testogel 25 mg or 50 mg (Testogel 1%) transdermal gel in sachets.
-Testogel 25 mg and 50 mg are well-known medicinal products with an established favourable efficacy and safety profile.
+Androgel 40,5 mg, transdermal gel in sachet (1.62%), has a proven chemical-pharmaceutical quality and is considered to be a line-extension of Androgel 25 mg or 50 mg (Androgel 1%) transdermal gel in sachets.
+Androgel 25 mg and 50 mg are well-known medicinal products with an established favourable efficacy and safety profile.
 The new formulation is considered to be an approvable addition to the original product.
 This product provides a better dosing capability compared to the already approved 1% testosterone gels in sachets.